 Finding Compensation for Dump Truck Accidents

 Most large trucks on the road are owned by trucking companies.
 The US government and state governments create strict regulations for trucking companies, dictating maintenance schedules, limits on how long drivers can stay on the road, required weight limits, and other rules.
 Many trucking companies intentionally or negligently violate these rules, putting unsafe trucks and truck drivers on the road.
 These drivers become fatigued from driving too long, or their trucks break down from improper maintenance.
 If this is the cause of your injury, you might have a case against the trucking company.

 When dump trucks are used for construction, the construction company may own the dump truck and hire its drivers, rather than a trucking company.
 These construction companies often carry insurance for accidents that occur during their construction operations.
 This insurance might extend to accidents caused by their dump trucks and other equipment.
 If not, the truck will still carry insurance that may be able to compensate you in case of an accident.

 Construction workers and dump truck operators are also at risk for serious injury because of the moving parts and heavy materials in a dump truck.
 If you were injured by a coworker’s negligence, talk to an attorney about how you might be able to recover compensation for your injuries.

-The lawyers at the Reiff Law Firm’s The Truck Accident Team work throughout the country to help injured truck accident victims get compensation for their trucking accident injuries.
-For a free consultation on your case, talk to our attorneys today at (215) 246-9000.
+The trucking accident lawyers at the Reiff Law Firm work throughout the country to help injured truck accident victims get compensation for their trucking accident injuries.
+For a free consultation on your case, talk to our attorneys today at (215) 709-6940 or contact us online.